• Hedgehog mushroom is easily recognizable by tooth-like spines

-Theses species are abundant in many regions of Oregon including coastal forests, the Oregon Coast and Cascade Ranges.
-Hedgehog grows on the ground of grassy, leafy and mossy areas of coniferous or mixed forests and, often, can be found at the same location where chanterelles can be found.
+These species are abundant in many regions of Oregon including coastal forests, the Oregon Coast, and the Cascade Range.
+Hedgehog grows on the ground of grassy, leafy and mossy areas of coniferous or mixed forests and often can be found at the same location where chanterelles can be found.

 Hydnum umbilicatum is common in coniferous and deciduous forests, under forest shrubbery including rhododendron.
 Typically, they are fruiting in a group and scattered across the ground.
 If you found one, carefully check the area around your find.

-Because of a high content of protein, iron and another minerals, the mushrooms can be alternatives to meat.
+Because of a high content of protein, iron, and other minerals, mushrooms can be a meat alternative.

 Methods of Cooking

 Hedgehog mushroom has a sweet and meaty taste.
 When young and firm, it tastes better.
 Older and bigger species can have a bitter flavor.
 Do not eat hedgehog mushrooms raw.
-The cell walls are hard to digest; it can cause stomach upset.
+The cell walls are hard to digest and it can cause an upset stomach.
 Any type of cooking helps break down cell walls, making them easier to digest.
 Clean mushrooms gently with a brush, check spines under caps and if it is damaged, cut it off.

 You May Also Enjoy